Friday, July 15, 2022

 A look at the mother-tongue-based multi-lingual education (MTB-MLE) curriculum in the Philippines

-The new Philippine President recently mentioned the need to revert back to English as a medium of instruction (EMI) which essentially necessitates a complete review of the mother-tongue based multilingual education (MTB-MLE) curriculum.
+The new Philippine President recently mentioned the need to revert to English as a medium of instruction (EMI), which essentially necessitates a complete review of the mother-tongue-based multilingual education (MTB-MLE) curriculum.

 In language learning, we published several reasons that MTB-MLE has adverse consequences in learning the English language, as follows: (1) The teaching of English is not the sole responsibility of the English teacher in an English class - English Across the Curriculum (EAC), (2) The mother tongue is to be used merely as an auxiliary (supplementary or supporting) language in teaching, (3) The children are adept at learning a second language at a young age, (4) The learning of English in the Philippines is in an English as a second language setting, and (5) The language acquisition theories underscore the learning of English at an early stage.

 These findings indicate that there is a need to re-evaluate the MTB-MLE in the Philippines.
-Numerous studies reveal that the learning of English is enhanced by using the English language at a young age.
+Numerous studies have revealed that learning English is enhanced by using the language at a young age.
 With these discoveries, the MTB-MLE largely impedes the mastery of the English language.
-The teaching of English is not the sole responsibility of the English teacher only in the English class.
-Hence, the utilization of the native language in teaching the other subjects makes the effort
+The teaching of English is not the sole responsibility of the English teacher, but also in the English class.
+Hence, the utilisation of the native language in teaching the other subjects makes the effort

-of the English teacher futile since it prevents the learner from using the English language.
+The English teacher's efforts are futile since they prevent the learner from using the English language.

 Please see the complete study at https://www.erudio.ub.ac.id/index.php/erudio/article/view/398.